 Germany is becoming one of the leading destinations for the brightest minds in artificial intelligence (AI).
 What makes the German research landscape unique are the many local hotspots that are closely interlinked across disciplines and industries and the opportunity for young researchers to pursue ground-breaking basic research while working towards its application to the benefit of society.

-DAAD Postdoc-NeT-AI is one of funded by the Federal Ministry of Education and Research (BMBF) that taps into this potential and helps to forge Germany’s ambition of a globally leading hub for AI.
+DAAD Postdoc-NeT-AI is one of many initiatives funded by the Federal Ministry of Education and Research (BMBF) that taps into this potential and helps to forge Germany’s ambition of a globally leading hub for AI.
 With the AI networking tours, the DAAD aims not only at informing young researchers about the opportunities within the German research system, but at connecting them directly to institutions and experts in their respective field and, therefore, providing targeted access to the resources they are seeking at their respective career stage.

 AInet 11/2020: Covid-19 as obstacle and catalyzer